Shark nets on the beaches of Perth and WA's southwest

 5. Old Dunsborough Beach, Dunsborough

 The shallow, calm waters and rocky shoreline of Old Dunsborough Beach have made it a favourite for locals and visitors for decades.
 The shark nets were originally supplied by Marine Biologist, Mr Paul Tod, alongside Crackpots Marine and Rural, but are now supplied under Safer Swimming Australia.
+The enclosure for 2024 is set to be installed the second week of November.
 The enclosure extends 100m from the shore and runs for approximately 300m.
 Complete the experience with a morning stroll and coffee from The Silver Bullet Espresso Coffee Van, which opens at 7am every morning.
 On Tuesday, Thursday and Saturday evenings enjoy the popular food trucks.
 Parking can be a little tight when busy, so don’t hesitate to park further away and enjoy a stroll.

 Bicton Baths